qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 Given AI's variability, innovative testing strategies, like using LLMs as evaluators, are essential to maintain response quality and relevance over time.

-> LLM as a judge is the way to go!

 ## How can I test my AI Application?

-As AI and Retrieval-Augmented Generation (RAG) systems continue to evolve, thorough testing becomes essential to ensure high-quality and reliable outputs.
+As AI and RAG systems continue to evolve, thorough testing becomes essential to ensure high-quality and reliable outputs.
 Testing these systems involves a structured approach to assess their accuracy, relevance, and ability to retrieve and generate meaningful answers.
 Below, we dive into a step-by-step guide on setting up and running tests for AI/RAG systems, alongside selecting metrics to assess performance.